-As a fundamental component of all B.S. programs, engineering design is strongly emphasized in the junior and senior years.
-A minimum of 16 credit hours of design, integrated throughout the curriculum, must be taken by each student.
-In fact, most MAE courses at the 3000 and 4000 levels includes some design content, ranging from a minimum of one-half to a maximum of four credit hours of design content.
+As a fundamental component of all B.S. programs, engineering design is strongly emphasized in the junior and senior years but is integrated throughout the curriculum.
+Most MAE courses at the 3000 and 4000 levels include some design content, ranging from a minimum of one-half to a maximum of four credit hours of design content.
 Each professional school course builds upon the preceding mechanical and aerospace engineering courses to develop in the student the ability to identify and solve meaningful engineering problems.
 The course work is specifically sequenced and interrelated to provide design experience at each level, leading to progressively more complex, open-ended problems.
 The course work includes sensitizing students to socially-related technical problems and their responsibilities as engineering professionals to behave ethically and protect occupational and public safety.
 The program culminates in a senior-year design course in which students integrate analysis, synthesis, and other abilities they have developed throughout the earlier portions of their study into a capstone experience.
 The design experiences include the fundamental elements and features of design with realistic constraints such as economics, safety, reliability, social and environmental impact, and other factors.
 At this point, students are able to design components, systems and processes that meet specific requirements, including such pertinent societal considerations as ethics, safety, environmental impact and aesthetics.
 Students develop and display the ability to design and conduct experiments essential to specific studies and to analyze the experimental results and draw meaningful conclusions.